FAQs: Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement

 You should request the No Objection Statement from your home country government once you have your waiver case number.
 You will receive your waiver case number when you complete the online application.
 (See Step 1 of the Instructions.)

-If your home country will not issue a No Objection Statement on your behalf, then you may apply for a waiver recommendation under one of the other bases, if it applies to your situation.
-Otherwise, if none of the other waiver bases applies, you must fulfill the two-year home-country physical-presence requirement.
+If your home country will not issue a No Objection Statement on your behalf, you may apply for a waiver recommendation under one of the other bases, if it applies to your situation.
+If none of the other waiver bases apply, you must fulfill the two-year home-country physical-presence requirement.

 Persecution and Exceptional Hardship